-Putting together an Everest Base Camp Trek packing List requires A LOT of preparation!
-What to pack for Everest Base Camp took me hours of research and shopping to find – thus I kept a detailed list to share with you!
-And I was often asked about my physical preparation so that is below.
-Although I suffered from altitude sickness I never once suffered from sore muscles.
-Here is my Everest Base Camp packing list and my EBC trek preparation tips!
+Putting together an Everest Base Camp Trek Packing List requires A LOT of preparation.
+What to pack for Everest Base Camp took me hours of research and shopping to find – thus I kept a detailed list to share with you.

 For those of you who are short on time, I’ll start with a quick guide overview.
 Or head straight to the area that is of most interest: